Protracted Lockdown In IOK Making People Vulnerable To Multiple Health Risks: NHN - UrduPoint

 Protracted Lockdown In IOK Making People Vulnerable To Multiple Health Risks: NHN

-National Humanitarian Network (NHN) Monday deplored the protracted humanitarian crisis in Indian Occupied Kashmir (IOK) due to prolonged lockdown making people extremely vulnerable to different diseases, life-threatening conditions, and other multiple health risks

-ISLAMABAD, (UrduPoint / Pakistan Point News - 1st Oct, 2019 ) :National Humanitarian Network (NHN) Monday deplored the protracted humanitarian crisis in Indian Occupied Kashmir (IOK) due to prolonged lockdown making people extremely vulnerable to different diseases, life-threatening conditions, and other multiple health risks.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Oct, 2019 ) :National Humanitarian Network (NHN) has deplored the protracted humanitarian crisis in Indian Occupied Kashmir (IOK) due to prolonged lockdown making people extremely vulnerable to different diseases, life-threatening conditions, and other multiple health risks.

 NHN (being a network of 140 national humanitarian organizations) in its meeting took notice of the serious humanitarian situation in IOK due to prolonged lockdown for more than 8 weeks, complete information black-out and persistent refusal of Indian Government for any independent inquiry or access to humanitarian organizations to the occupied valley, a press release said.